gaehlerm/SoftwareEngineering/README.md

 ### Faking

-//here I have to write about spies, mocks, fakes, stubs, etc!
+// here I have to write about spies, mocks, fakes, stubs, etc!
 See clean craftsmanship, p.118
+// is there more to write about fakes/mocks/...?
+// wirte an example for a fake?

-A fake is a working version of the object you want to replace, albeit it's a simplified version.
+A fake is a working version of the object you want to replace, albeit it's a simplified one.
 For example your fake csv reader does not read a file from the disk, but just returns a string stored in the code.
 For running tests this is usually good enough without having the drawback of dealing with the file system, where your original data could easily be deleted or messed with by anyone else.

 Faking is usually closely related to dependency injection.
 For this reason these things are both explained at the same time in the next section.

 ### Dependency injection

-When using Dependency Injection (DI) you can create a new object from scratch, which pretends to read a csv file.
+When using Dependency Injection (DI) you can create a new object from scratch, which pretends to read for example a csv file.
 But in reality it just returns a bunch of predefined numbers.
 This works if the `CsvReader` object implements a `Reader` interface and an instance of the `CsvReader` is handed over as a function argument.
 Then one can replace this function argument with an instance of a `MockReader`.
 As python uses duck typing, one can also omit the definition of the interface.
 The whole code would look roughly as follows:

 ```py
 from abc import ABC